 We enter into arrangements with pharmaceutical and biotechnology partners and government agencies that may contain upfront payments, license fees for research and development arrangements, research and development funding, milestone payments, option exercise and exclusivity fees, royalties on future sales, consulting fees and payments for technology transfers.
+We expect that sales of KOSTAIVE® by Meiji Holdings Co., Ltd, CSL's partner in Japan will commence in the fourth quarter of 2024 in Japan.
+However, revenues for us will be subject to a profit sharing mechanism whereby development costs are deducted from sales revenues prior to any distribution to the Company.
 The following table summarizes our total revenues for the periods indicated: